Skip to main content

 Save water in the garden

-The main ‘culprit’ is the hosepipe which can use up to 1,000 litres in an hour – that’s more than most families use in a day.
+Hosepipes use a lot of water.
 So get a water-saving trigger for your hosepipe or use a watering can instead.

 Fit a water butt to collect rain water.
 Many plants prefer rainwater to tap water, and some water companies can provide water butts quite cheaply, from around £20.